indeedeng/go-groups/README.md

 `go-groups` is similar to `goimports`, but in addition to sorting imports lexigraphically, it also separates import blocks at a per-project level.
+Like `goimports`, `go-groups` also runs gofmt and fixes any style/formatting issues.

 # Getting Started